-A. We are actively seeking to increase our membership, and are hoping to canvass the whole area during this Autumn and early 2018.
+A. We are actively seeking to increase our membership, and are hoping to canvass the whole area during early 2018.
 Initially we plan a leaflet drop through all the doors of households in the Molesey and Thames Ditton areas.
 Would you please help by dropping a leaflet through the doors in your road and/or neighbouring roads?
 Tony Speller is coordinating this so please email him at email@example.com (NB not .com) or call him on 020 8398 1774 if you are willing to help.

 B. Our Chairman, Tom Appleton, has indicated that, due to ill health, he wishes to resign.
 If you would be willing to take this job on, or know somebody that you think might do so please contact Tom at firstname.lastname@example.org or telephone him on 020 8398 1013.